| Feature/Factor | TikTok | YouTube |

 Have you ever caught yourself endlessly scrolling through TikTok, laughing at 15-second comedy clips, only to switch to YouTube later for a 20-minute intense fall on the same topic?

-I’ve been there, and I realized something surprising: these platforms are not just about entertainment anymore, they’re effectives for making real money.
+I’ve been there, and I realized something surprising: these platforms are not just about entertainment anymore, they’re effective for making real money.

-If you want to know about what makes more money TikTok or YouTube, you’re not alone.
+If you want to know which makes more money, TikTokers or YouTubers, you’re not alone.
 Both platforms have completely changed how creators earn a living.
 While TikTok gives you instant exposure, YouTube can build a steady income stream.

 In this guide, I will briefly explain about TikTok vs YouTube, their differences, monetization strategies, and which platform truly rewards creators the most.